dimosr/Pathfinding/README.md

 Language Java
 ------------------------------------------------------------------------------------------------

-* In the folder *'src'*, the file Golfo contains the main class used to resolve the problem of pathfinding.
+* In the folder *'src'*, the file A_StarAlgorithm contains the main class used to resolve the problem of pathfinding.
 * In folder *'input_files'*, there are sample input files that can be used to test the program.
 * The input files contain a map with certain "obstacles" and the initial places of 2 "robots".
 * After executing the program, the output is the number of moves the first robot has to do at least to reach the second robot in its initial place